marlEvalDissertation/city_of_cape_town_technical/README.md

 Derives geospatial centroid latitude and longitude of Bellville South from service request data.
 Stores this in data/processed/bellville_centroid.csv.
 Logs timing and errors in logs/centroid_log.txt.
 This calculates the centroid using a data oriented approach.
 The script takes the service request data from data/processed/sr_with_hex.csv.gz, identifies all Bellville South service requests and aggregates across the latitudes and longitudes to calculate the coordinates of the centroid for Bellville South.
 The resultant centroid has coordinates of `latitude = -33.91728051899133` and `longitude = 18.642285211212553`.
 This data centered approach could be replaced by a standardised coordinate choice from Elevation Map [2] which yields `Latitude = -33.916111` and `longitude = 18.644444`.
+The coordinates of an 'administrative polygon' may thus be preferred to our data centred approach.
 We note the similarity of our aggregated result to the one found online up to two decimal places.

 ### bellville-south-subsample.R